You Be the Judge

 What Do You Think?

-You are invited to take a short survey about academic integrity.
 There is a lot of debate in academic circles about what counts as “okay” use of material and what is considered to be unethical use.
-This survey asks for your input as to what you think is okay in and out of the university setting.
+These questions offer you the opportunity to think about and discuss what you think is okay in and out of the university setting.

 - Sandra, a student writing about the Vietnam War, has collected over 10 separate newspaper accounts depicting an important battle in preparation for a lengthy research paper.
 As she writes her description about this battle, she makes sure to include proper citations whenever she uses direct quotations from the newspaper articles.
 However, she doesn’t cite the sources of facts such as names, dates, statistics, and geographical places.